scotcurry/RUMApplication/README.md

 ```

 MainActivity.kt also has all of the Datadog initialization code.
 Might want to move this to a separate file at some point.
+** 10-92-23 Update** Moved the log configuration builder into a separate call.
+It is added "for free" with RUM, but there is
+slightly more configuration available with the way it is implemented below.
 ```
         // Everything is well documented in the source.
         // https://github.com/DataDog/dd-sdk-android/blob/develop/sample/kotlin/src/main/kotlin/com/datadog/android/sample/SampleApplication.kt